PowerDNS/pdns/CODING_GUIDELINES.md

 `std::atomic` provides a nice way to share a counter or gauge between threads without the need for locking.
 This is done by implementing operations like reading, increasing, decreasing or writing a value in an atomic way, using memory barriers, making sure that the value cannot be updated from a different core during the operation.
 The default mode uses a sequentially consistent ordering memory model, which is quite expensive since it requires a full memory fence on all multi-core systems.
-A relaxed model can be used for certain very specific operations, but the default model has the advantage of being safe in all situations.
+A relaxed model can be used for specific operations, but the default model has the advantage of being safe in all situations.

 ## Per-Thread Counters

-For generic per-thread counters, we have a class in `tcounters.hh` that should provide better performances by allowing each thread to independently update its own counter, the costly operation only happening when the counter needs to be read by one thread gathering metrics from all threads.
+For generic per-thread counters, we have a class in `tcounters.hh` that should provide better performance by allowing each thread to independently update its own counter, the costly operation only happens when the counter needs to be read by one thread gathering metrics from all threads.

 # Dealing with Untrusted Data

-As a rule of thumb, any data received from outside the process should be considered as untrusted.
+As a rule of thumb, any data received from outside the process should be considered untrusted.
-That means data received on a socket, loaded from a file, retrieved from a database, etc.
+This includes data received on a socket, loaded from a file, retrieved from a database, etc.
 Data received from an internal pipe might be excluded from that rule.

 Untrusted data should never be trusted to adhere to the expected format or specifications, and a strict checking of boundaries should be performed.
 It means for example that, after reading the length for a field inside the data, whether that length does not exceed the total length of the data should be checked.
-In the same way, if we expect a numerical type we should check whether it matches one we expect and understand.
+In the same way, if we expect a numerical type we should check whether it matches what we expect and understand.

 Anything unexpected should stop the processing and lead to the discarding of the complete data set.
-If a smaller data set can be safely discarded, and it is more important to load an incomplete set than to assure the integrity of the complete data set, only the faulty data set can be discarded instead.
+If a smaller data set can be safely discarded, and it is more important to load an incomplete set than to assure the integrity of the complete data set, only the faulty data can be discarded instead.

 ## Alignment Issues